Gob-Goblet/.github/profile/README.md

 <br clear="all" />

-Gob Goblet is an open-source, lightweight, web-based utility for securely encrypting and decrypting modern files.
+<h6>Gob Goblet is an open-source, lightweight, web-based utility for securely encrypting and decrypting modern files.</h6>h6

-<p align="center">Prologue</p>
+<h3 align="center">Prologue</h3>
 <h1 align="center">The Legend of Gob Goblet</h1>